dotnet-presentations/dotnet-maui-workshop/Part 3 - Navigation/README.md

 In Part 3 we will add simple navigation to push a new page onto the stack to display details about the monkey.

 We will use the built-in Shell navigation of .NET MAUI.
 This powerful navigation system is based on URIs.
-You can pass additional information while navigating query paramater such as a string, or a full object.
+You can pass additional information while navigating query parameter such as a string, or a full object.

 For example, let's say we wanted to navigate to a details page and pass in an identifier.